gnosischain/documentation/docs/node/run-execution-layer-node/execution-layer-validator.md

 ---
 # Run a Gnosis Chain Execution Layer Node

 You can also run a Gnosis Chain Execution Layer Node on the same machine as your Beacon Chain node(s).
 This is reccomeneded for more experienced node runners, but is highly encouraged as it increases decentralization of the network.
-You can link Gnosis Beacon Chain to an existing node through a JSON RPC endpoint.
-This is the easiest method when you first setup your node.
+If you don't wish to do this, you can just ignore this section and connect your node through an existing JSON RPC endpoint.
+Using an existing RPC is the easiest method when you first setup your node.
+It is also encouraged to use an existing RPC during setup as it can take a while (up to 3 days, depeneding on your setup) for your execution layer node to fully sync.
 You will be encouraged to update your setup once the merge happens.
 If you have experience and want to setup your own GC node now, read on!

 ## Technical Requirements